Ethical Rules and Standards in International Arbitration Across Latin America

 International arbitration has experienced strong growth in Latin America in recent decades, with the pool of arbitrators and counsels from the region involved in international arbitration proceedings, as well as the number of arbitral proceedings seated in Latin American countries, having expanded considerably.

 The interaction of arbitrators, counsels and parties of several cultural and legal traditions is inherent to international arbitration, and it has led to a growing debate regarding (1) which guidelines or rules shall govern their conduct in international arbitration proceedings and (2) how potential conflicts derived from different behaviours during the proceedings shall be resolved.

-In international arbitration, the variety and lack of definition of ethical rules pose significant challenges.
-Not all the participants of an international arbitration proceeding are subject to the same ethical rules and it is not always clear which rules shall apply to each of them.
+In international arbitration, the variety of ethical rules poses significant challenges.
+Not all the participants of an international arbitration proceeding are subject to the same ethical rules, and it is not always clear which rules shall apply to each of them.
 Moreover, what is considered ‘acceptable’ or ‘expected’ conduct may vary significantly among practitioners from different countries and legal traditions.

 This contribution intends to shed some light on this matter by exploring the ethical rules through regional and local lenses.

 This chapter will address (1) the evolution of ethical rules in international arbitration; (2) the status of ethical rules in international arbitration in Latin America, with special reference to regulations of Argentina, Brazil, Mexico and Peru; (3) the applicable law to ethical conflicts in international arbitration proceedings and the harmonisation challenges; and (4) our concluding remarks.